rsykoss/ibmxscdf/README.md

 Schools and teachers can continue to engage with their students through virtual classrooms, and even create interactive spaces for classes.
 As parents face a new situation where they may need to homeschool their children, finding appropriate online resources is important as well.

 ### The idea
+Our team chose to work on problem statement A. We wish to address the lack of efficiency with the current method of alerts which hinges on manual reports.
+By recognising that most of the incidents happen at the homes of the elderly, community reports to alert CFRs would not be sufficient.
+For elderly who live alone, they might face challenges in contacting SCDF during incidents such as losing consciousness.

 It's imperative that learning and creating can continue when educational institutions have to shift the way they teach in times of crises, such as the COVID-19 pandemic.
 Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable educators to more easily make content available for their students.